natsatra/natsatra.github.io/src/content/projects/portfolio.md

 ### Tradeoffs for a first-person portfolio

-Style guides like Google's target product documentation.
-A portfolio is a different genre: it's personal, voice-forward, and first-person by design.
-Instead of working against the linter or abandoning it, `.vale.ini` documents deliberate exceptions:
+As a standard practice, style guides use Google's target product documentation.
+However, a portfolio is a different genre: it's personal and written in first-person by design.
+Instead of working against the linter or abandoning it, I have modified `.vale.ini` to document the exceptions:

-- **`Google.FirstPerson = NO`** — first-person voice is the point of a bio and project write-ups, not a defect.
+- **`Google.FirstPerson = NO`** — allows using first-person voice for the bio and project write-ups.
-- **`Google.EmDash = NO` and `Google.Exclamation = NO`** — em dashes for asides and the occasional exclamation suit an informal register.
+- **`Google.EmDash = NO` and `Google.Exclamation = NO`** — allows use of em dashes for asides and the occasional exclamation mark for the informal register I'm going for.
-- **Project vocabulary** — the vocabulary accepts terms like _Kissflow_, _OAuth_, _CLI_, and _agentic_ so the linter flags real issues instead of domain language.
+- **Project vocabulary** — the vocabulary accepts terms like _Kissflow_, _OAuth_, _CLI_, and _agentic_ so the linter doesn't flag them as incorrect.
 <!-- vale Google.WordList = NO -->
-- **Inline exemptions where rules misfire** — for example, an official CVE advisory title isn't mine to reword, and "get in touch" is an idiom, not a touchscreen instruction.
-Those spots carry scoped `<!-- vale ... = NO -->` comments with a note explaining why — including this bullet, which had to exempt itself to quote the idiom.
+- **Inline exemptions where rules misfire** — for example, an official CVE advisory title cannot be reworded to suit the linter's rules.
+For exceptions like those, there are scoped comments `<!-- vale ... = NO -->` with a note explaining why.
 <!-- vale Google.WordList = YES -->

-The goal is a linter that catches genuine problems — passive voice, inconsistent capitalization, ableist phrasing — without flattening the writing into product-doc neutrality.
-Knowing _when to deviate_ from a style guide, and documenting the deviation, is itself a technical writing skill — one this repo sets out to show.
+The goal for the Vale linter is to catch genuine problems — passive voice, inconsistent capitalization, ableist phrasing — without flattening the writing into product-doc neutrality.
+Knowing _when to deviate_ from a style guide, and documenting the deviation, is itself a technical writing skill.

 ## CI workflow